frontiersi/tenement-tools/README.md

 ### COG Fetcher Sentinel band selector is broken
 When selecting the Sentinel satellite platform the band selector checkboxes will result in errors.
 We will correct this in the next release.

+### Phenolopy LIOS and SIOS output layers look 'noisey' when using Landsat
+Currently investigating.